 Leveraging Existing Content: One of the significant cost advantages of UGC is that it leverages content that customers create voluntarily.
 This content is often available for free or at a much lower cost than producing professional marketing materials.

-For instance, Starbucks encouraged customers to design their own cups, and the winning designs became limited-edition holiday cups.
-Starbucks saved on design and marketing costs while engaging their customers in a creative process.
+For instance, Starbucks encouraged customers to design their cups, and the winning designs became limited-edition holiday cups.
+Starbucks saved on design and UGC marketing costs while engaging their customers in a creative process.

 Reducing Production Costs: Creating high-quality marketing content, such as photoshoots and professional videos, can be expensive.
 UGC eliminates the need for such costly production efforts.